 If you do come to Spain you’ll wanna have tortilla Española.
 There are a number of places that sell one piece of tortilla – they call it ‘pincho’- for three or so euros.
 But none of them are like Pez Tortilla.
 This place reinvented tortillas and croquetas, adding ingredients like brie cheese, truffle, and even prawns.
 It is located in one of Madrid’s nicer neighborhoods, Malasaña, and it is always full.
 So try going at the opening time, 6:00 pm, or grab a beer while you wait, there are over 70 types from all over the world!

 Paella is the probably the most famous Spanish dish.
 It is originally from the Valencia region, but if Madrid is your only stop in Spain then you’ll want to have some here.
 Near Plaza Mayor you will find beautiful Mercado San Miguel, with its characteristic structure from the 20th century.
 Inside you can try great paella for only 5 euros.
 If you are feeling really hungry you can order a bigger plate for 8.
 While you are there, you might want to try a tapa from one of the other stands–they are to die for!

-Where to Eat in Madrid on a Budget photo credit by Unsplash.
+Where to Eat in Madrid on a Budget photo credit by Pixabay.